- Research Project

 Approach

 Our ongoing research projects rely on linking cantonal tax data with other administrative and survey data.
 We use this data to design meaningful indicators, creating a new basis for the study of economic inequality and poverty in Switzerland.
-This foundation addresses the shortcomings of previous approaches and opens up new possibilities for investigating old and new research questions.
+This foundation overcomes the shortcomings of previous approaches and opens up new opportunities for a deeper understanding of the living conditions of vulnerable population groups and the functioning of the welfare state.

 Poverty monitoring – the tool to fight poverty